NadyaDysan/C2-Play-game-vanilla-JS/README.md

 # C2-Play-game-vanilla-JS

+You can see it here: https://unhoped-for-basis.000webhostapp.com/

-Adaptive site with 3 games using .scss.
+**Adaptive site with 3 games using .scss**
 The games are made with vanilla JS and arranged from easy to hard order.

 **1**st game - Seasons game.